OmSathe/OmSathe/README.md

 # Hello, My name is Om.
 Thanks for stopping by 😄

 ## 🥇 About Me
-I'm a 4th year computer science student at Ontario Tech University. 🏫
+I'm a graduated computer science student from Ontario Tech University.

-I like to play video games, art, and I like to code. 🎮 🖥️
+I like to play video games, art, and I like to code.

-My goal for the end of the 2026 is to create 2 good public projects 🥅
+My goal for the end of the 2026 is to create 2 good public projects

 ## 🛠️ Technologies & Tools